System Configuration Menu

 # Log Storage

 Rundeck is built on a pluggable core.
-Use these menus to find, install, and manage the plugins on your Rundeck instance.
+Plugins can add functionality to connect to 3rd party systems, update the Rundeck UI, etc. Use these menus to find, install, and manage the plugins on your Rundeck instance.

 # Find Plugins